FMCalisto/react-get-started/README.md

 ## Where to start?

-You can start by watching the [Learn React.js: The Basics](https://www.lynda.com/React-js-tutorials/Learn-React-js-Basics/379264-2.html) tutorial, here [Eve Porcello](https://www.linkedin.com/in/eveporcello) will help you learn [React.js](https://facebook.github.io/react/) while guiding you through the process of building the interface for a bulletin board app.
+You can start by watching the [Learn React.js: The Basics](https://www.lynda.com/React-js-tutorials/Learn-React-js-Basics/379264-2.html) tutorial (not free), here [Eve Porcello](https://www.linkedin.com/in/eveporcello) will help you learn [React.js](https://facebook.github.io/react/) while guiding you through the process of building the interface for a bulletin board app.

 Topics include: